Need repairs now? Don't delay due to budget. View Our Easy Credit & Financing Options

 Is Your Fuel Pump Failing?
 Dont Get Stranded

-• Engine stalling: If your engine starts to stall or sputter, it could be a sign that the fuel pump is not delivering enough fuel.
+• Stalling: If your car stalls frequently, especially when starting from a stop, it could be a sign that the fuel pump is not delivering enough fuel to the engine.

 Conclusion